Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Me-points:  0/3
 	13. Technological extremophilia:  Territory average
 	14. Kind of person most protected:  Street musicians & pacifist logisticians.
-	15. Special categories:  Hypersmooth, Detached
+	15. Special categories:  Hypersmooth, Detached, Ecological
 	16. Conversion potential:  Empire<->Commonwealth (limited)
 11. Panarchic Palaces
 	1. Mechanism proposal:  The obvious function of a palace is to be an aspirational reward for high achievers.
 Palaces are gigantic lairs of the overglorified.
 This is a real function.